aswath-space/landingsite/content/aboutme.md

 ---

-# The things I do in free time
+# The things I do in free time.
 Outside of what I already mentioned above, you can also find me writing, or waving my legs in the air as I train my taekwondo, or any other skill I might pick up in future.
 Slightly less common, I also try to come up with single-pot recipes for lazy cooking.
 If I am not doing any of the above, you can bet your four mugs of coffee I am not watching anime.
 Then lose that bet and send it my way.